AdrDube/GSU-Registration/README.md

 ## Technologies Used
 Developed using a robust tech stack, GSU Registration leverages:
-- **Backend:** Python, Flask (for web app framework development), MySQL (for data infrastructure), SQL Alchemy (for database management).
+- **Backend:** Python, Flask , MySQL , SQL Alchemy.
 These powerful tools form the backbone of the project, allowing for efficient data manipulation and web application development.
 - **Web Parsing:** Selenium (for data retrieval from external websites).
 - **Security:** Flask Login and Security (for user authentication and secure access), cyptography(password encryption).
 - **Cloud Storage:** AWS (for online database storage and special security features).
 Cloud-based storage ensures reliable access and enhanced security for your data.